julio75012/ibkr-position-monitoring/README.md

 # ibkr-position-monitoring

-too for monitoring portfolio positions
+Tool for monitoring portfolio positions.

-##goals
+## Goals
-- have a minimalistic webpage summarizing portfolio metrics in a user friendly and compact way.
+ - Have a minimalistic webpage summarizing portfolio metrics in a user-friendly and compact way.
-- ensuring security of user's access while being easily pluggable for non-techy user
+ - Ensure the security of user access while being easily accessible for non-technical users.
-- being able to identify strengths and weaknesses of the portfolio that are not easily viewable on ibkr
+ - Be able to identify strengths and weaknesses of the portfolio that are not easily viewable on IBKR.